Skip to content

 • Making a committed contribution to the success of their local board through meetings, link governor roles and other delegated responsibilities

-Specific areas of local governance
+Specific areas of local governance units 3 to 9

 The following is a non-exhaustive list of units covering areas of governance responsibility commonly delegated to the local tier in MATs.

-Each MAT can choose to include in its programme one or more of these units depending on what responsibilities are delegated and priorities.
+Each MAT can choose to include in its programme one or more of these units, depending on what responsibilities are delegated and priorities.

 1. Using data to monitor pupil progress and attainment and drive improvement